What is Hard Water? Hard Water Facts

 The scientific definition of water hardness refers to the presence of dissolved ions, mainly of calcium Ca2+ and magnesium Mg2+ which are acquired through contact with rocks and sediments in the environment.
 The positive electrical charges of these ions are balanced by the presence of anions (negative ions), of which bicarbonate HCO3– and carbonate CO32– are most important.
 These ions have their origins in limestone sediments and also from carbon dioxide which is present in all waters exposed to the atmosphere and especially in groundwater.

 High ion concentrations do not cause any health threat, but they can engage in reactions that leave impenetrable mineral deposits.
-These deposits can make hard water unsuitable for many uses such as laundry, dishwashing and commercial/industrial processes.
-It also leaves an unwanted residue that on home water fixtures such as aerators and shower heads that are extremely difficult to remove.
+These deposits can make hard water unsuitable for many uses such as laundry, dishwashing, and commercial/industrial processes.
+It also leaves an unwanted residue on home water fixtures such as aerators and showerheads that are extremely difficult to remove.

-There often varying definitions for connected to the phrase hard water.
-The basic component is the same - Based on all the different definitions of hard water, it comes down to water that has dissolved ionic compounds in it.
+There are often varying definitions connected to the phrase hard water.
+The basic component is the same - Based on all the different definitions of hard water, it comes down to the water that has dissolved ionic compounds in it.

 How do Ions get in Water?